 To make the filling— combine the butter, brown sugar, pumpkin puree, flour, and pumpkin pie spice until smooth.

-Place the dough on a lightly floured surface.
-Roll it out into an 18” x 20” square.
+Place the rested dough on a lightly floured surface.
+Roll it out into a 15×21 rectangle, with the longest side closest to you.
 Dollop the pumpkin pie filling across the surface of the dough, then use an offset spatula to gently spread it across, leaving a 1/2-inch border clean at the top.

-Use a pizza cutter to cut twelve 1 1/2-inch strips.
-Roll each strip away from you, then carefully transfer them to a parchment-lined baking sheet (spaced roughly 3 inches apart) or a 9x13 baking pan.
+Use a pizza cutter to cut twelve 1 3/4-inch strips.
+Roll each strip away from you, then carefully transfer them to a parchment-lined 9×13 baking pan.

 Cover the pan with plastic wrap and set it aside to rise for 1-2 hours or until the rolls double in size.
 Meanwhile, preheat the oven to 325 F/162 C.

-Bake on a baking sheet for 20-30 minutes or in a baking pan for 30-40 minutes.
+Bake for 30-40 minutes.
 They’re done when a thermometer inserted into the center of the roll reads 180°F.

 While the rolls are baking, make the cream cheese frosting.
-In a stand mixing bowl, combine the cream cheese and butter until combined.
+In a stand mixer bowl, combine the cream cheese and butter until combined.
 Then, mix in the powdered sugar.
-Keep beating on low speed until the frosting is light and fluffy, then mix in the pumpkin puree, heavy cream, vanilla, and pumpkin spice.
+Keep beating on low speed until the frosting is light and fluffy, then mix in the heavy cream, vanilla, and cinnamon.

 Let the pan cool on a wire cooling rack for 15 minutes, then spread the cream cheese frosting on top.
 Enjoy!